 The career of Bill Evans (1929-1980) had an unusual curve.
 He hit NYC in 1956 and immediately became a sought-after sideman, most memorably in his key contribution to Miles Davis’ 1959 “Kind of Blue” (SoTW 079).
 Not long after this, he became addicted to heroin.
 In 1959, he formed his “first trio,” which reinvented the piano trio and played a key role in determining the sound of modern jazz.
 They recorded two studio albums.
 Their “Live at the Village Vanguard” session (SoTW 060), recorded ten days before the death of bassist Scott LaFaro, constitutes some of the most beautiful music I know.

 Evans withdrew from the world.
 His manager forced him into the studio for the little-known, harrowing 1962 “Solo Sessions” (SoTW 096).
 He came out of the self-imposed exile due to the need to support his habit.
-At the urging of young bassist Chuck Israels, Evans formed the “second trio,” which operated for three years.
+After about half a year, he recruited young bassist Chuck Israels for the “second trio,” which operated for three years.
 Their output was uniformly excellent, but a cut below that of the first trio.

 From 1966 till 1978 Evans partnered with bassist Eddie Gomez and a series of drummers.
 The musical output was that of a genius coasting, feeding his drug habit, struggling to stay afloat, gradually destroying his body.
 The music is always graceful, intelligent, refined, but rarely as memorable as the second trio, never as breathtaking as the first.